The Laws of Nature

 The game forum is a great place to learn of events in other parts of the game world and to communicate with all the other players.
 Be sure to join at Google Groups "Fantasy Nations" forum.
 Go to “my membership” settings and choose for email delivery preference “notify me for every message.”
 Save your choice.
 If you don't select this, the default is no messages and you'll be in the dark.
 Please remain in character on the forum.
 (In this way other players are less likely to take your comments personally and become angry.)

 Karma represents your standing with the gods.
 Gained from religious activities, it protects against calamities.
-The exact nature of the gods your civilization serves (if any) is up to you.
-If a calamity strikes your civilization, the damage will reduce karma instead of inflicting casualties.
+The exact nature of the gods your kingdom serves (if any) is up to you.
+If a calamity strikes your civilization, the damage will usually reduce karma instead of inflicting casualties.
 If your karma is reduced to zero, the protection of your god ceases and you’re affected by calamities normally until your karma rises above zero.

 Calamities occur frequently and take the form of earthquakes, famine, floods, plague, and storms.
-Wise players may take measures to prevent or minimize some of these—raising levies along the riverbank to prevent flood damage, for example or saving food for times of shortage.
+Wise players may take measures to prevent or minimize some of these—raising dikes along the riverbank to prevent flood damage, for example or saving food for times of shortage.
 In hard times the gods may look out for your people too—if you earn sufficient karma.

-Each weekly turn you receive a map and turn packet from the Game Master (GM) that shows the people, places, and things you control.
-Use these to issue orders to accomplish your goals, then turn your revised packet back in to the Game Master by the weekly deadline.
-He then executes each player’s orders, adjudicating any battles that result, updates the map and player standings, announces the results in the game newsletter, and then sends each player a new, revised turn packet for their next turn.
+Each weekly turn you receive a text packet from the Game Master showing the people, places, and things you control.
+Use these to accomplish your goals, then turn your revised packet back in to the Game Master by the weekly deadline.
+He then executes each player’s special orders, adjudicating any battles that result, updates the map and player standings, announces the results in the game newsletter, and then sends each player a new, revised packet for their next turn.
 Feel free to ask the GM questions anytime.

 To play, take the current map and your turn packet listing where all your followers are located.
 Then—and this is the hard part—decide what you want to do.
-There are many paths you could follow, many possible destinations for your civilization.
+There are many paths you could follow, many possible destinations for your kingdom.
 The destination and route you choose is up to you.

 As you go through your packet deciding what to do with your followers, revise it to indicate the changes created by your decisions, changing the locations of followers that move.
-Include any newly produced persons or things, removing any resources used up or given to other players.
+Add any newly produced persons or things, removing any resources used up or given to other players.
 When finished, your new revised packet should reflect how everything ends up as a result of what you did this turn.
 Each location should be listed as its own paragraph, starting with the name of the place, then the people and things located there.
-Some actions require the expenditure of gold or particular resources.
+Some actions require the expenditure of wealth or particular resources.
 Adjust your stockpiles accordingly as you go.

 Ruling a vast empire is as easy as 1-2-3: